How to sew a simple zipper pouch that’s absolutely perfect to transport your kid’s school and library books!

 - Heat’n Bond Lite

-- scrap of lining fabric, for the child’s name
+- a scrap of lining fabric, for the child’s name

 Grab one of your lining rectangles and one of your outer fabric rectangles and your zipper.
 You are going to make a sandwich as shown above.
 The right sides of your fabrics will face inward.
 Pin them together.